Click to grab your free copy of our Garden Tools Cheat Sheet!

 72. Oz Pumpkins

-These pumpkins weigh around 4 to 5 lbs on average and around 6” wide, they require at least 100 days to reach maturity.
-The yellow flesh inside can be used for making interesting recipes that will sit well with everyone present inside of your home.
+These pumpkins weigh around 4 to 5 lbs on average and are around 6" wide, they require at least 100 days to reach maturity.

 73. Thai Kang Kob Pumpkin

-The Thai Kang Kob Pumpkin, or Cucurbita Muschata in Latin, has a perfect sea green color, which can turn to chestnut color when the pumpkin after a few days under storage.
-Its appearance is very unique due to the extensively ribbed structure with distinct green warts and a tiny handle.
+The Thai Kang Kob Pumpkin, or Cucurbita muscat in Latin, has a perfect sea green color, which can turn to a chestnut color when the pumpkin is after a few days under storage.

-The weight of the Thai Kang Kob Pumpkin comes around 6 to 8 lbs on average, making them among the smaller variety of pumpkins.
-The orange flesh inside is said to contain numerous flavors that are good for soups, pies, and curries.
-It takes about 110 days for them to reach full maturity.
+The weight of the Thai Kang Kob Pumpkin is around 6 to 8 lbs on average, making them among the smaller variety of pumpkins.

 Click here to buy them on Rare Seeds.